hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

   Folder: /home/wodadmin/wod-backend/scripts/procmail-action.sh CREATE       14
 ```

-The From is important:  Indeed .procmail.rc` checks that the sender is the configured one from the frontend server.
+The From is important as ```.procmail.rc``` checks that the sender is the configured one from the frontend server.
 During the install process, the sender parameter id referring to this.
 Any mail from any other sender but the configured one is dropped.

-Prcamil rc image here
+Procmail.rc image here

 In Subject : API verb **CREATE** followed by **student id,** **participant id** and finally the registered **participant email**